-Online Child Exploitation is a growing issue, highlighted even more in recent months during the Covid-19 lockdown period.
+Online child exploitation is a growing issue, highlighted even more in the past year since the pandemic began.
 The internet and social media has become so important in our daily lives, as we socialise and work online.
 For children, the internet has become the new classroom and playground.
 Sadly, there are people out there that take advantage of this.
 The resources and information on this page aim to help you understand the way your children view the digital world.
 A world that, to them, is becoming more and more their reality.

 It is important to remember that the victim, the child, is NEVER to blame.
 Victims are always the victims.
 Online groomers can be very persuasive and children should never be made to feel they did anything to encourage their exploitation.
 The best response an adult can provide a child who has been a victim of online exploitation is to comfort them, be supportive and help them address the issues they have encountered.

 And of course, it's not just about when things go wrong.
 You can help your child to stay safe by creating an environment in which they feel able to speak openly about concerns they may have.
 You can do this by making good internet habits a part of your daily lives by limiting screen time, no devices at dinnertime/bedtime and by taking an active interest in the games they're playing.
 Take a listen to this podcast by The 2 Johns - a general overview of the internet, how we view it, and how our young people are growing up in a world of social media influences.

 With thanks to everyone involved in creating materials for this campaign.

 You don’t need to talk to your pre-schooler about online safety yet, right?
 Wrong.
 If you treat online safety just as you would treat road safety, then talking about safe internet use becomes the norm and not something that they feel needs to be hidden as they get older.
 This podcast from the The 2 Johns talk about how pre-schoolers and young children view the world through the lens of the internet.
 There are useful tips about how to develop a healthy curiosity in children about what they see and do on the internet.